Projul vs Buildertrend

 Construction management software needs to work where the work happens, not just at the office.
 This is where Buildertrend’s mobile experience becomes a real problem.

-Projul’s native iOS and Android apps were built with complete feature parity.
-Anything your office team does on a desktop, your field crew can do on their phone.
-Geofencing tracks clock-ins by location.
+Geofencing tracks clock-ins by location, so you know your crew is actually at the job site when they say they are.
 The native camera integration ties photos directly to projects without filling up your crew’s personal photo storage.
 Push notifications for schedule changes and task assignments arrive reliably.
 And offline time tracking means your crew can clock in even when there’s no cell service.

-When your foreman can pull up the schedule, check a change order, snap progress photos, and clock out his crew, all from his phone at the job site, that’s when software starts paying for itself.
+When your foreman can pull up the schedule, review a change order, show a client their proposal, snap progress photos, and clock out his crew from his phone at the job site, that’s when software starts paying for itself.
 When the app crashes every other time he opens it, he goes back to texting photos and writing hours on a napkin.

 Making the Right Choice